 At Master of Code Global, our security unit is also continuously researching the problem, exploring different approaches that can ensure the safety of our AI-powered projects, and monitoring new hazards.
 For instance, we conduct penetration testing of our solutions and craft comprehensive training programs to educate our engineers on the safe use and integration of LLMs.

-We’ve also introduced a checklist of possible risks of the application depending on the customer’s demands and requests.
+As an experienced LLM development company, we’ve also introduced a checklist of possible risks of the application depending on the customer’s demands and requests.
 This allows managers to stay aware of the likely perils and develop necessary measures to mitigate those and guarantee the safety of the users – a top priority for all businesses.

 Don’t let LLM security concerns hinder your innovation.
 Partner with us to leverage our expertise in building secure and reliable AI applications.
 Contact MOCG today to discuss your exact needs and unlock the full potential of language models, with safety at the forefront.